vertica/VerticaPy/docs/source/user_guide_data_preparation_features_engineering.rst

 Moving Windows
 ---------------

 Moving windows are powerful features.
-Moving windows are managed by the ``rolling`` method in VerticaPy.
+Moving windows are managed by the :py:func:`~verticapy.vDataFrame.rolling` method in VerticaPy.

 .. ipython:: python